 Inventory Management Best Practices

 Here are some of the best practices that are used throughout the warehousing and e-commerce business.
 A good warehouse inventory management system will have a number of fluid roles and rules to keep everything running smoothly.

 Having specific categories set up for your inventory will make a huge difference in your overall process.
 For some businesses, this is elementary, but if you’re just getting started in the world of warehousing and e-commerce, then you’ll want to understand this practice.
-Here’s a quick definition.
+Here’s a quick definition:

-ABC method refers to how you’ll store and access inventory in your warehouse.
+The ABC method refers to how you’ll store and access inventory in your warehouse.